balderdashy/sails-docs/config.log.md

 ##Logging at Runtime

-To log the levels during during runtime, use the appropriate methods during runtime
+To log at each levels during during runtime, use the appropriate methods during runtime

 + **error**: sails.log.error('');
 + **warn**: sails.log.warn('');